wasif9/web-project/README.md

-Landing page for guitar tutorials
+Landing page for guitar lessons